Skip to content

 Konark Sand Art, Sun Temple and Dance Festival

 Just before travelling to Odisha, we had seen an advertisement for the Konark Sand Art and Dance Festival.
 When we realised it coincided with our trip, we booked the bus tour from Puri.
+By afternoon, we traveled to Konark for the Sand Art and Dance Festival.
+Chandrabhaga Beach hosted stunning sculptures.
+Padmashree Sudarsan Pattnaik pioneered and popularised sand art in India, and the festival owes much to his advocacy.

-Poster for Konark Festival
+Konark Festival Dance Performance

 Day 4: Returning to Bengaluru and Closing Reflections